Is Nutrition Deficiency Cause For Food Cravings?

 Table of Contents

 Craving is defined as intense, urgent or abnormal desires or longings.
 Not only are they quite common, but they are also without any doubt is one of the most intense feelings you can experience when it is about food.
 Nutritionist Avni Kaul says many believe that cravings are caused by nutrient deficiencies and view them as the body’s way to correct them.
 Yet others say that unlike hunger, cravings are mostly about what your brain wants, rather than what your body actually requires.
-In this article, Nutritionist and Dietitian Avni Kaul talks about nutrition deficiency which can cause food cravings.
+In this article, Nutritionist and Dietician Avni Kaul talks about nutrition deficiency which can cause food cravings.

 Sodium – Sodium plays an important role in maintaining the body’s fluid balance and is required for survival.
 For this reason, cravings for high-sodium, salty foods are usually thought to mean that the body needs more sodium.
 Actually, individuals deficient in sodium often report strong cravings for salty foods.